-As of December 31st, 2016, exposure to Credit Risk for Securities Investments of Banco Mercantil del Norte was Ps 286,965 billion, of which 99.2% is rated higher or similar to A-(mex) on a local scale, placing them in investment grade and the 3 main counterparties other than the Federal Government, State Governments and National Financial Institutions represent 10% of the Tier 1 Capital as of September 2016.
-Additionally, the exposure of investments with the same counterparty other than the Federal Government that represents a higher or similar concentration to 5% of the Net Capital as of September 2016 has similar rating to AAA(mex) and is comprised of (average considered term, amount in billion pesos and rate): market and bond certificates from: Pemex to 14 years and 9 months for Ps 15,973 at 5.2%, Banco Inbursa market certificates for 1 year and 3 months for Ps 7,335 at 6.2% and Banamex market certificates for 4 months for Ps 6,500 at 2.9%
+As of December 31, 2017, the credit risk exposure of the investments in securities was Ps.
+280,139, of which 99.2% has a rating greater than or equal to A+(mex) on the local scale.
+This places them in investment grade; the three main issuers other than the Federal Government, Semi-Private agencies and Domestic Financial Institutions represent 9% of the basic capital as of September 2017.
+Additionally, the investment exposure with the same issuer other than the Federal Government that represents a concentration greater than or equal to 5% of the Net Capital as of September 2017 has a rating of A(mex) and is comprised of (term in weighted average, amount in million pesos and interest rate): stock certificates and Pemex bonds at 6 years and 1 months for Ps.
+15, 382 at a rate of 3.9%; and stock certificates of Banco Interacciones at 2 months for Ps.
+5,670 at a rate of 7.6%.

-For Derivatives operations, the 3 main counterparties other than the Federal Government, State Governments and National Financial Institutions represent 1% of the Tier 1 Capital as of September 2016.
+For Derivatives operations, the 3 main counterparties other than the Federal Government, State Governments and National Financial Institutions represent 1% of the Tier 1 Capital as of September 2017.

 As for Casa de Bolsa Banorte Ixe, the exposure to the Credit Risk of Investments in Securities is Ps.
-77,433 million pesos, of which 100% has a rating greater than or equal to A + (mex) on a local scale, which places them In investment grade and the 3 main issuers other than Federal Government, state-owned companies and National Financial Institutions represent 32% of Stockholders' Equity to September 2016.
-In addition, the exposure of investments with a same issuer other than Federal Government that represent a concentration Greater than or equal to 5% of the Stockholders' Equity as of September 2016 have a rating greater than or equal to A + (mex) and are composed by (weighted average term, amount in millions of pesos and yield at the weighted average annualized maturity): stock certificates Of CFE at 2 years and 7 months for Ps.
-1,994 at 7.0%; 1-year and 11month PEMEX stock certificates for Ps.
-1,914 at 7.2%; HSBC Mexico securities certificates at 1 year and 11 months for Ps.
-1,151 at 6.4%; 8-month securities certificates of Banamex for Ps.
-903 at 6.2%; Scotiabank Inverlat stock certificates at 1 year and 3 months for Ps.
-730 at 6.3%; Bancomer securities certificates at 1 year and 3 months for Ps.
-621 to 6.4%; Deutsche Bank bonds at 6 years and 5 months for Ps.
-505 at 11.3%; Banco Inbursa securities certificates at 1 year and 7 months for Ps.
-473 at 6.3%; Banco Interacciones 3-year and 1-month Ps.
-386 to 7.1%; 2-year CABEI bonds for Ps.
-160 to 6.0%; And Banco Monex stock securities certificates for certificates at 1 year and 7 months for Ps.
-143 to 7.1%.
+114,401 million pesos, of which 100% has a rating greater than or equal to A + (mex) on a local scale, which places them In investment grade and the 3 main issuers other than Federal Government, state-owned companies and National Financial Institutions represent 28% of Stockholders' Equity to September 2017.
+In addition, the exposure of investments with a same issuer other than Federal Government that represent a concentration Greater than or equal to 5% of the Stockholders' Equity as of September 2017 have a rating greater than or equal to A + (mex) and are composed by (weighted average term, amount in millions of pesos and yield at the weighted average annualized maturity): stock certificates Of CFE at 1 years and 7 months for Ps.
+2,025 at 7.9%; 1-year and 11-month PEMEX stock certificates for Ps.
+1,116 at 7.9%; HSBC Mexico securities certificates at 11 months for Ps.
+1,116 at 7.9%; Scotiabank Inverlat stock certificates at 3 months for Ps.
+727 at 7.7%; Bancomer securities certificates at 3 months for Ps.
+611 to 7.7%; Deutsche Bank bonds at 5 years and 5 months for Ps.
+542 at 11.3%; Banco Inbursa securities certificates at 11 months for Ps.
+389 at 7.7%; Banco Interacciones 2-year and 1-month securities certificates for Ps.
+144 to 8.4%.
 In the case of Derivatives, there are no operations.

 For Arrendadora and Factor Banorte the exposure of Investments in Securities is Ps.
-401 thousand pesos, the totality corresponds to shares.
+85 thousand pesos, the totality corresponds to shares.
 In the case of derivatives transactions, we have an exposure of Ps.
-2 million pesos with private counterparties.
+38 thousand pesos with private counterparties.

-In Solid Portfolio Manager, the investment exposure in Securities is Ps.1,456 million pesos, all of which corresponds to shares.
-The exposure with derivatives is Ps.251 million pesos with private counterparties.
+In Solid Portfolio Manager, the investment exposure in Securities is Ps.325 million pesos, all of which corresponds to shares.
+The exposure with derivatives is Ps.9 million pesos with private counterparties.